speedment/speedment-doc/pages/maven.md

 Most of the operations can be performed inside the graphical tool.

-### Tool
+#### Tool
-By using the `speedment:tool` target we can start the Speedment Graphical Tool that can be used to connect to the database and generate code.
+The `speedment:tool` target is used to launch the Speedment Graphical Tool that can be used to connect to the database and generate code.
 All settings are saved in a JSON configuration file.
 Click [here](tool.html) to read more about the graphical tool.

-### Init
+#### Init
+The `speedment:init` target
-By using the `speedment:init` target we can create a new `speedment.json`-file from scratch without having to connect to the database.
+ is used to create a new `speedment.json`-file from scratch without having to connect to the database.
 This can for an example be used to setup the database-connection from a script instead of launching the tool and doing it manually.
 This command is usually followed by `speedment:reload` or `speedment:edit`.

 Here is a full example of how a new Speedment project can be setup: